MicrosoftDocs/power-platform/power-platform/guidance/coe/power-bi-govern.md

 ### Identify orphaned flows

 - Orphaned flows, where the flow owner has left the organization, will stop working.
-It is therefore important to identify orphaned flows, check if they are still needed and find a new owner.
+It's therefore important to identify orphaned flows, check whether they're still needed, and find a new owner.

 - In the meantime, grant yourself ownership to see what the flow is doing.